urai19/ClassUplink/README.md

 # HackathonProject
-This project is an app for Hackathon made by Udayan Rai and Nidhish Sharma
+This project is an app for Hackathon made by Udayan Rai.
+It is an android app that creates transcripts for audio input through microphone.